 In September 2007, a guy named Kevin Shelley broke 46 wooden toilet seats with his head in one minute to create a world record.

-Restaurants can sing ‘Happy Birthday’ now because the copyrights claims are now invalid.
-Judge George H. King ruled that a copyright filed in 1935, granted only the rights to specific piano arrangements of the music, not the song itself.
+Restaurants can sing “Happy Birthday” now because the copyrights’ claims are invalid.
+Judge George H. King ruled that a copyright filed in 1935 granted only the rights to specific piano arrangements of the music, not the song itself.

 Iguanas have three eyes.
 Two normal eyes and a third eye on top of their head that only perceives brightness.

-Big Ben (Elizabeth Tower) in London is leaning over so much it can now be seen with the naked eye.
-In 4,000 years it will be at the same angle as the tower in Pisa is now.
+Elizabeth Tower, the clocktower in London that holds Big Ben, is leaning over so much it can now be seen with the naked eye.
+In 4,000 years, it will be at the same angle as the tower in Pisa is now.